oracle/terraform-provider-oci/website/docs/r/dataflow_invoke_run.html.markdown

 The following attributes are exported:

 * `application_id` - The application ID.
+* `application_log_config` - Logging details of Application logs for Data Flow Run.
+	* `log_group_id` - The log group id for where log objects will be for Data Flow Runs.
+	* `log_id` - The log id of the log object the Application Logs of Data Flow Run will be shipped to.
 * `archive_uri` - An Oracle Cloud Infrastructure URI of an archive.zip file containing custom dependencies that may be used to support the execution a Python, Java, or Scala application.
 See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat.
 * `arguments` - The arguments passed to the running application as command line arguments.
 An argument is either a plain text or a placeholder.
 Placeholders are replaced using values from the parameters map.
 Each placeholder specified must be represented in the parameters map else the request (POST or PUT) will fail with a HTTP 400 status code.
 Placeholders are specified as `Service Api Spec`, where `name` is the name of the parameter.
 Example:  `[ "--input", "${input_file}", "--name", "John Doe" ]` If "input_file" has a value of "mydata.xml", then the value above will be translated to `--input mydata.xml --name "John Doe"`
 * `class_name` - The class for the application.